 Plan to wait for a table at Eggtc, where cooks prepare eight kinds of omelets, sweet and savory crepes, and homemade fruit smoothies.
-The Crossroads Arts District showcases 400 local artists and 100 independent studios.
-Tastings from local casual and upscale eateries on Crossroads Historical Food Tour weave in Kansas City history lessons.
-The National World War I Museum at Liberty Memorial presents a gripping tribute to the victims of this war, complete with a field of red poppies representing the war’s 9 million casualties.
-Downtown, the Power and Light District pulses at night with 50 bars, clubs and restaurants—plus free concerts.
+The Crossroads Arts District showcases more than 150 galleries and artists' studios as well as 60 restaurants and 40 shops.
+Tastings at casual and upscale eateries on a Crossroads Historical Food Tour weave in Kansas City history lessons.
+You may not want to return home after spending a night in the gracious, art-filled Oak Street Mansion (rom $175).

 1 Worlds of Fun One ticket grants entry to both the theme park and Oceans of Fun water park.
 Planet Snoopy has rides for the youngest kids; thrill-seekers look forward to SteelHawk, a 301-foot tower that swings riders around eight times every minute.
 (816) 454-4545; worldsoffun.com

-2 Kansas City Zoo See 1,300 animals, including a lively gang of chimpanzees that show off their painting skills and a sea lion show.
+2 Kansas City Zoo See 1,100 animals, including a sea lion show and a lively gang of orangutans that show off their painting skills.
 Want to get your hands dirty?
 The Keeper for a Day program puts visitors to work alongside staff.
 (816) 513-5800; kansascityzoo.org

-3 Kaleidoscope Creative juices flow as kids design one-of-a-kind puzzles and craft masterpieces using leftover card supplies, crayons and markers from the creations at the KC headquarters of Hallmark company.
+3 Kaleidoscope Creative juices flow as kids craft masterpieces using leftover card supplies, crayons and markers from the Hallmark creations at the KC headquarters.
 (816) 274-8300; hallmarkkaleidoscope.com

-4 Legoland Discovery Center Highly interactive exhibits feature the Kingdom Quest laser shooting ride, 4-D theater and Lego models of Kansas City landmarks.
+4 Legoland Discovery Center Interactive exhibits include the Kingdom Quest laser shooting ride, 4-D theater and Lego models of Kansas City landmarks.
 Professor Brick-a-Brack leads a pseudo factory tour to show how the bricks get their shape and color.
 (816) 471-4386; legolanddiscoverycenter.com

-5 Science City Inside Union Station, kids can dig in sand for dinosaur bones, play a giant floor piano or challenge the family to a game of tug-of-war with a giant lever.
+5 Science City Inside Union Station, kids can dig in sand for dinosaur bones, play a huge floor piano or challenge the family to a game of tug-of-war using a giant lever.
 Parents appreciate the building’s ornate architecture.
 (816) 460-2020; unionstation.org